dxw/playbook/_includes/sections/work-we-do/hosting-and-supporting-services.md

 long investigations.

 The thing most clients value above all else is being kept informed of what is going on.
-The first quality of a good ticket experience is responsiveness: we keep clients informed of what we're doing, even if there hasn't been much progress.
+The first quality of a good ticket experience is responsiveness.
+We keep clients informed of what we're doing, even if there hasn't been much progress.

 ##### Stick to your commitments

-It's really important that we do what we say we'll do, and don't promise things we can't deliver.
+It's important that we do what we say we'll do, and don't promise things we can't deliver.
 If we're unable to deal with a ticket in good time and leave an update saying we'll work on it tomorrow, we must meet that commitment.

 It is doubly bad to fail to meet a commitment and not say anything about it.
 Responsiveness is always the priority.
 So if for some reason we couldn't do what